benjipott/video.js-chromecast/README.md

 ## Basic Usage

-For full details on how to use the playlist plugin can be found in [the API documentation](docs/api.md).
+For full details on how to use chromecast in [the API documentation](docs/api.md).

 ```js
 var player = videojs('video',{